terascope/standard-assets/docs/operations/window.md

     ]
 };

+// no new incoming data
 results = await process.run([]);

 results === [];

-// we wait for the event_window_expiration timer await pDelay(10000);
+// we wait 10 seconds for the event_window_expiration timer to expire await pDelay(10000);

 results = await process.run([])

+// get the rest of the data
 results === {
     dataArray: [
         { time: '2020-08-18T21:04:08.000Z' }